NovokhatskyiVitalii/NovokhatskyiVitalii/README.md

 ## 🚀 About Me

 🎓  Hi!
-I'm Vitalii, a Frontend Developer with 2.5 years of commercial experience building and optimizing responsive web applications, landing pages, and CRM integrations.
-Strong in React, TypeScript, Redux Toolkit, and Next.js.
-Experienced in mentoring juniors, conducting code reviews, and improving performance through code splitting, caching, and build optimization.
-Focused on clean architecture, reliable delivery, and scalable, business-driven solutions.
+I'm Vitalii, a Frontend Developer with 2.5 years of commercial experience building and optimizing scalable, production-ready applications.
+Strong expertise in React, TypeScript, Redux Toolkit, and Next.js.
+Experienced in improving application performance, designing maintainable architecture, and mentoring junior developers through code reviews and best practices.
+Focused on clean, predictable code, efficient delivery, and building solutions that directly support business goals.

 ## 🛠️ Skills